 When was the Berlin Wall Built?

-The question of when was the Berlin Wall built is a somewhat diffifult one.
+The question of when was the Berlin Wall built is a somewhat difficult one.
 The border that would become the Berlin Wall was actually secured overnight on the 13th of August 1961.
 At that point though, the Berlin Wall was just a barbed wire fence, rolled out by members of the East German police and units of the army.
-Over the next two decades the Berlin Wall would undergo various upgrades and re-inforcements until finally, in 1980, it resembled the Berlin Wall that we mostly commonly identify with today, and which you can see at various locations around Berlin
+Over the next two decades the Berlin Wall would undergo various upgrades and reinforcements until finally, in 1980, it resembled the Berlin Wall that we most commonly identify with today, and which you can see at various locations around Berlin

 , along with trip wires, dogs, barbed wire, fences, and traps, it was very unlikely that you would even make it to the final wall.

 Read on for a timeline of the construction of the Berlin Wall.

 For more info on the Berlin Wall check out:

 13th August 1961: A fence built of barbed wire entanglements was put up overnight, closing the border between the East and Western sectors.
 The following day, roads on the Eastern side were ripped up, preventing access for most vehicles.